CLAIMS AND PAYMENTS FAQS

 If you live in New South Wales or Australian Capital Territory, a levy is included in the hospital component of your private health cover.
-This entitles you to free ambulance transport under the State Government ambulance transport schemes.
+This entitles you to free ambulance transport under the state government ambulance transport schemes.

 If you're sent an invoice for ambulance transport, send it to us and we'll settle it.
 If you have pension or social security entitlements in NSW or the ACT complete that section on the back of the invoice and return it to the ambulance service.

-If you fall outside the state-based arrangement for ambulance services and aren’t otherwise covered, you can claim under your HCF cover for State Government-provided emergency ambulance services.
+If you fall outside the state-based arrangement for ambulance services and aren’t otherwise covered, you can claim under your HCF cover for state government-provided emergency ambulance services.

-Qld & Tas members
+QLD & TAS members

 If you live in Queensland or Tasmania, you’re covered under your state ambulance service scheme.

-If you fall outside your state-based arrangement and aren’t otherwise covered for emergency ambulance services, you can claim under your HCF cover for State Government-provided emergency ambulance services.
+If you fall outside your state-based arrangement and aren’t otherwise covered for emergency ambulance services, you can claim under your HCF cover for state government-provided emergency ambulance services.

-Vic, SA, NT & WA members
+VIC, SA, NT & WA members

-If you live in Victoria, South Australia, the Northern Territory or Western Australia and don’t have an ambulance subscription with your state ambulance service and aren’t otherwise covered (including under another state-based arrangement) you can claim under your HCF cover for State Government-provided emergency ambulance services.
+If you live in Victoria, South Australia, the Northern Territory or Western Australia and don’t have an ambulance subscription with your state ambulance service and aren’t otherwise covered (including under another state-based arrangement) you can claim under your HCF cover for state government-provided emergency ambulance services.

-How can I make a payment?
+At what frequency can I make a payment?

 We'll advise you if your payment isn't made, and what you need to do to keep your membership up to date.
 Please note: If your account becomes overdrawn, some financial institutions may charge you a fee.